 The period following the defeat of the White Mountain sees the Habsburgs a policy of Germanization and choking of Protestantism.
 In 1683, is also placed on the Charles Bridge statue of January Nepomucky canon (Nepomuk), martyred in 1393, canonized in 1729 with great ceremony, and encourages his cult.
 This new saint “Jan” should help erase memories of the memory of Jan Hus.

-The Empress Marie (1740-1780), heir to the Habsburg states, faces Prussia, Bavaria, Saxony, France and Spain during the War of the Austrian Succession (1740-1748).
+The Empress Marie (1740-1780), the heir to the Habsburg states, faces Prussia, Bavaria, Saxony, France and Spain during the War of the Austrian Succession (1740-1748).
 Prague was occupied by the French and Bavarian troops.
 Supported by most of the states of Bohemia, the Duke of Bavaria was crowned king.
 But in 1742, the city was taken over by the Austrian army, under the command of Prince Lobkowicz.
-In 1744, the Prussians have forced prague, Frederick annex Silesia.
+In 1744, the Prussians have forced Prague, Frederick annex Silesia.
 The Empress tries to recover this territory during the Seven Years’ War (1756-1763), in vain.
 Prague undergoes a second Prussian occupation in 1757, even harder.

 On the death of the Empress, in 1780, Emperor Joseph II (1780-1790), “enlightened despot”, has a policy of centralization, refusing to be crowned in Prague and establishing German as the first language of the empire.
 He ordered the dissolution of many monasteries and banished the Jesuits.
-He is advocate of education and removes much of the discriminatory rules imposed on the Jews, however, must adopt German names.
+He is an advocate of education and removes much of the discriminatory rules imposed on the Jews, however, must adopt German names.

 The awakening of a nation